Installation

 Config type Expected path

-Ensure valid JSON syntax — use jq . companion.json to check.
+Ensure valid JSON syntax — use jq . injectprompt.json to check.

 PATH issues after install